 At any rate, if you still want to host your videos in YouTube, the only thing you need to do is to copy/paste the actual YouTube’s page URL into the WebinarJam or EverWebinar console.
 See screenshot:

-Note that their Pro (or higher) plans are not free but they are still pretty affordable.
+Note that their Standard (or higher) plans are not free but they are still pretty affordable.

-Here’s a quick video on how to plug in a video hosted on Vimeo Pro (or higher) into your WebinarJam or EverWebinar console.
+Here’s a quick video on how to plug in a video hosted on Vimeo Standard (or higher) into your WebinarJam or EverWebinar console.

-When you need to provide the link to a Vimeo Pro hosted video URL for EverWebinar, simply perform the following steps:
+When you need to provide the link to a Vimeo Standard hosted video URL for EverWebinar, simply perform the following steps:

 - Select the video on Vimeo